EliasAfara/persistent-task-queue-management/README.md

   <img src="./Media/Demo.gif" width="700"/>
 </=>

-# Red Alert Labs Technical Assessment
+# Persistent Task Queue Management

 > Asynchronous and persistent task queue management is a pretty common framework used in implementations to allow clean modularization, control, scalability and support for failsafe. \
 > A simple db-based persistent queue toolkit or library \